KumarRobotics/motion_capture_system/README.md

 1. Will the msgs be delayed if the driver is handling several subjects?
 The driver is multi-threaded.
 It uses different threads to process the msg from different subjects.
 So, emmmmm, don't worry =).

+2. How to calibrate the transformation between the subject frame (centered at the centroid of the markers) and the body frame of a robot?
+This functionality is not provided, since few people use that now.
+If you really want that, please consider [vicon repo of KumarRobotics](https://github.com/KumarRobotics/vicon) or [vicon_bridge repo of ethz-asl](https://github.com/ethz-asl/vicon_bridge).

 ## Bug Report

 Perfer to open an issue.
 You can also send an E-mail to sunke.polyu@gmail.com.